-Mrs. Grazzia Rode-Sagastume is a Honduran-American Suzuki violist, violinist and early childhood educator.
+Mrs. Grazzia Rode-Sagastume is a Honduran born-American based Suzuki violist, violinist and early childhood educator.
 She began her musical education on the viola at age 13 at the “Escuela de Música Victoriano López” in her home city, San Pedro Sula, Honduras.

 Mrs. Grazzia is a member of the Suzuki Association of the Americas, the American String Teachers Association, and the Omaha Musician’s Union.
-Since moving to Omaha in 2015, she has held a full studio of violin and viola students, teaches over 150 students in the String Sprouts outreach program at the Omaha Conservatory of Music, co-teaches the first Suzuki Early Childhood Class “Tuneful Tots” in Nebraska, and in November 2021 was promoted to Interim Director for the Omaha Conservatory of Music Suzuki Institute and SoundWaves summer music program.
+Since moving to Omaha in 2015, she has held a full studio of violin and viola students, teaches over 150 students in the String Sprouts outreach program at the Omaha Conservatory of Music, and co-teaches the first Suzuki Early Childhood Class “Tuneful Tots” in Nebraska.

 In 2018-2019 she received the Nebraska American String Teacher Association “Outstanding Private Teacher Award”.

-In her spare time, Mrs. Grazzia enjoys learning, baking, crafts, savoring delicious espresso, and time with her husband Ian!
+In her spare time, Mrs Grazzia enjoys learning, baking, and time with her husband and baby daughter!

 What you can expect to learn in lessons with Grazzia: